Moldova–Russia relations

 Russo-Moldovan relations became a main focus of foreign policy for Republic of Moldova after the collapse of the Soviet Union.
-During the Transnistria War, Russia gave formal and informal support to Moldovan secessionist, direct intervention of Russian 14th Guards Army stationed in Moldova on behalf of the secessionist side resulted in end to fighting and the emergence of the internationally unrecognized entity of Transnistria.
+During the 1990-92 Transnistria War, Russia gave formal and informal support to Moldovan secessionist, direct intervention of Russian 14th Guards Army stationed in Moldova on behalf of the secessionist side resulted in end to fighting and the emergence of the internationally unrecognized entity of Transnistria.

-History
+Despite Moldova and Russia agreeing that Russian troops in Transnistria would leave by 2002, they did not leave, and proposals by Russia resulted in a deterioration in the relationship with economic pressure put on Moldova.
+Gradually Moldova began to look westward, culminating in 2020 with a new government determined to join the European Union and possibly NATO.
+Russia's invasion of Ukraine in 2022 added momentum to Moldova's turning away from Russia.

+Pre-history

-Following its victory in the Russo-Turkish War 1806–1812, the Russian empire annexed Bessarabia from the Ottoman Empire.
+Following its victory in the Russo-Turkish War (1806–12), the Russian empire annexed Bessarabia from the Ottoman Empire.
 This historical region, which was originally part of the Principality of Moldavia, constitutes most of the territory of modern Moldova.

 In the early 20th century, Bessarabia briefly gained independence from Russia as the Moldavian Democratic Republic.
 In 1918 it entered into a union with the Kingdom of Romania, with whom it shares the same language and ethnicity.
-It was ceded by Romania to the Soviet Union in 1940.
-This led to the establishment of the Moldavian Soviet Socialist Republic.
+In 1924 the Soviet Union established the Moldavian Autonomous Soviet Socialist Republic, located east of the Dniester, as an autonomous republic within the Ukrainian SSR.
+Bessarabia was ceded by Romania to the Soviet Union in 1940.
+This led to the establishment of the Moldavian Soviet Socialist Republic (Moldavian SSR).

-Following the dissolution of the Soviet Union, Moldavian SSR (renamed to SSR Moldova) then declared its independence from the USSR on August 27, 1991.